Dingell History, Family Crest & Coats of Arms

 Early Notables of the Dingell family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Dingell Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Dingell Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Dingell family to the New World and Oceana
+Migration of the Dingell family

 Opportunity and land greeted those who made it all the way.
 Some had the opportunity to solidify their new freedom by fighting in the American War of Independence, while others went or stayed north as United Empire Loyalists.
 Recently, the ancestors of those brave settlers have been able to recover much of their heritage through Clan societies and other patriotic organizations.
 A thorough examination of passenger and immigration lists has disclosed evidence of many early immigrants of the name Dingell: Donald Dingwall who was banished to Barbados in the year 1745.
 He was later transferred to the mainland.